 DENNIS CASTELLANO (Musical Director) returns to SCR after musically directing past productions of A Christmas Carol, Happy End, Sunday in the Park with George and A Chorus of Disapproval.
-He serves as the Head of the Music Theatre Program at UCI and during the summer he musically directs for the Music Circus in Sacramento where he conducted their recent editions of The Sound of Music and Paint Your Wagon.
-Earlier this year he musically directed Grease for McCoy/Rigby Entertainment where he has also conducted their productions of The Unsinkable Molly Brown, Guys & Dolls and Annie Get Your Gun.
-His credits include musical direction for The Civic Light Opera of South Bay Cities, Musical Theatre West and The Laguna Playhouse.
-His musical direction has been cited by The Los Angeles Times; nine Drama-Logue Critics Awards and The Robby Award for Best Musical Direction.
+He serves as the Head of the Music Theatre Program at UCI and during the summer he musically directs for the Music Circus in Sacramento where he conducted their recent editions of Ragtime and Joseph and the Amazing Technicolor Dreamcoat.
+Other credits include Grease, The Unsinkable Molly Brown, Guys & Dolls and Annie Get Your Gun for McCoy/ Rigby Entertainment and Me and My Girl and A Funny Thing Happened On the Way to the Forum for Musical Theatre West.
+His credits include musical direction for The Civic Light Opera of South Bay Cities and the Laguna Playhouse.
+His musical direction has been cited by the Los Angeles Times; he has received nine Drama-Logue Critics Awards and The Robby Award for Best Musical Direction.
 He resides in Irvine with his wife Peggy and their children Leslie and Jeffrey.

-LINDA KOSTALIK (Choreographer) is a professor in the Theatre Arts and Dance at CSULA and works for the award-winning Los Angeles County High School of the Arts as choreographer for their Musical Theatre Ensemble.
-Her career as dancer. choreographer and educator has spanned 38 years.
-She has choreographed numerous productions for professional theatres such as SCR, Playwrights Horizons, the Goodman and the International City Theatre.
-This year she will direct the Bobby Rodriguez A Latin Jazz Christmas show and will choreograph a "Bebop" retro with award-winning videographer Alan Bloom.
-This year it is especially good to be working for the SCR family.
-The happiest of holidays to everyone!
+LINDA KOSTALIK (Choreographer) is a Professor in the Theatre Arts and Dance Department at California State University Los Angeles and works for the award-winning Los Angeles County High School of the Arts as choreographer for their Musical Theatre Ensemble.
+Her career as dancer, choreographer and educator has spanned 39 years.
+She has choreographed numerous productions for professional theatres such as SCR, Playwrights Horizons, the Goodman Theatre, the International City Theatre and others.
+"Professor K" has directed Grammy nominee Bobby Rodriguez: A Latin Jazz Christmas Show for the past three years and continues work in videography and design.
+As always, it is a pleasure to be back with the SCR family.
+The happiest holidays to evervone!

-LAURIE WOOLERY (Assistant Director) is an actor, director and playwright who has worked at SCR, Mark Taper Forum, Los Angeles Theatre Center, Cornerstone Theatre, Deaf-West Theatre, fofo Theatre.
-Highways Performance Space, A Noise Within, Sundance Playwrights Lab as well as the Sundance Children's Theatre.
-As a director and playwright, she has created and collaborated on many new works including BLISS, I Slept with Jack Kerouac, Lapin and Lapinova, California Scenarios and recently adapted Eleanor Estes' The Hundred Dresses.
-Her award-winning production of Our Town won Best Scene at the 2001 Kennedy Center's American College Theatre Festival and her production of A Sick World participated in the O'Neill Summer Festival.
-Recently, Ms. Woolery performed her solo play Salvadorian Moon/African Sky that was commissioned by Cornerstone Theatre Company to participate as part of their citywide Festival of Faith.
-Woolery is an Associate Artist with Cornerstone Theatre Company, an active member of the Virginia Avenue Project and is the playwright in residence for Hollygrove Children's Home in Los Angeles.
+LAURIE WOOLERY (Assistant Director) is an actor, director and playwright who has worked at SCR, Mark Taper Forum, Los Angeles Theatre Center, Cornerstone Theatre, Deaf-West Theatre, fofo Theatre, Highways Performance Space, A Noise Within, Sundance Playwrights Lab as well as the Sundance Children's Theatre.
+As a director and playwright, she has created and collaborated on many new works including Orphan Train: The Lost Children, The Snow Teen, BLISS, I Slept with Jack Kerouac, Lapin and Lapinova, California Scenarios and adapted Eleanor Estes' The Hundred Dresses.
+Her award winning production of Our Town won Best Scene at the 2001 Kennedy Center's American College Theatre Festival and her production of A Sick World participated in the O'Neill Summer Festival.
+Her solo play, Salvadorian Moon/African Sky, was commissioned by the Cornerstone Theatre Company and performed by Ms. Woolery in their citywide Festival of Faith.
+She worked on the world premiere of Lisa Loomer's Living Out and Annie Weisman's A Totally Meaningful Ritual at the Mark Taper Forum.
+Ms. Woolery is an Associate Artist with Cornerstone Theatre Company, an active member of the Virginia Avenue Project, playwright in residence for Hollygrove Children's Home in Los Angeles, Instructor at Citrus College and Director of SCR's Young Conservatory.
+Currently, her production of Bryan Davidson's Reflecting Back can be seen at the Central Library as part of their American Originals exhibit.
 She is also a proud member of the Lincoln Theatre Center's Directors Lab West.